icerpc/icerpc-docs/pages/icerpc-core/dispatch/middleware.md

 ## Installing a middleware

-You can use a [router](router) to create a dispatch pipeline and install one or more middleware in this pipeline.
+You can use a [Router](router) to create a dispatch pipeline and install one or more middleware in this dispatch pipeline.